vgorin/solidity-course/module01/README.md

 7. Modify the contents of the return statement in ```HelloWorld.sol``` and repeat step 6.
 Notice the changes in the output.

+In the next module we will create a simple bank smart contract.